CIM Impact Report

 Greening Australia and CIM team at Pollies Plain, a new site for biodiverse carbon farming, SA

-In June 2026, CIM made its third biodiverse environmental planting investment alongside Greening Australia via the Qantas mandate.
-Qantas provided financing for the purchase of an 1,800-hectare property in South Australia named “Pollies Plain”.
+In June 2026, CIM made its third biodiverse environmental planting investment alongside Greening Australia via the XX mandate.
+XX provided financing for the purchase of an 1,800-hectare property in South Australia named “Pollies Plain”.
 Greening Australia plants to plant ~640,000 native trees and shrubs on the property in 2028.

 Consistent with our initial structure with Greening Australia, where CIM provided the upfront capital, this project is intended to be registered with a 100-year permanence year permanence period and is designed so that Greening Australia and its community partners can maintain the reforested land – effectively creating new parkland that we hope exists for generations.1